 The NIST framework covers five broad domains: identify, protect, detect, respond, and react.
 It is designed so that organizations can measure the relative security and level of compliance provided by their existing cybersecurity architecture.

-NIST is also a great source of white papers and publications that can help you first to develop a cyber risk assessment, and then to create a cybersecurity risk management strategy.
+NIST is also a great source of white papers and publications that can help you develop a method to assess risk and create a cybersecurity risk management strategy.
 Before you perform a cyber risk assessment, you’ll also need to decide which metrics you’ll use to measure risk.
-Most risk assessments use qualitative high-, medium-, and low-risk measurements to calculate risk, but quantitative metrics including statistical analysis are becoming increasingly popular.
+Most risk assessments use qualitative high-, medium-, and low-risk measurements to calculate risk, but quantitative metrics, including statistical analysis, are becoming increasingly popular.

-The purpose of a cyber risk assessment is to identify and analyze your cybersecurity risks, to help inform stakeholders and decision-makers about the issues your organization faces and what a good response might be.
+A cyber risk assessment aims to identify and analyze cybersecurity risks to inform stakeholders and decision-makers about the issues the organization faces and what a good response might be.
 Cyber risk assessments also provide an executive summary to help stakeholders make informed decisions about which security measures should be taken to combat identified risks.
 (For more information on how to use statistical analysis to measure cyber risk, check out this other post.)

-As mentioned above, you’ll use either quantitative or qualitative measurements to calculate risk.
-The following steps for a risk assessment assume that your organization will use high/medium/low metrics.
+As mentioned above, you’ll use quantitative or qualitative measurements to calculate risk.
+The rest of our steps for a risk assessment assume that the organization will use high/medium/low metrics.

 Here are the steps that are most often taken during a cybersecurity risk assessment:

 Identify and prioritize assets.
-Next, identify your assets and determine the scope of the assessment.
+Next, identify the assets and determine the scope of the assessment.
 You won’t need to assess every single asset because they don’t all have the same value.
-Start with your most valuable assets and work your way down the list.
+Start with the most valuable assets and work your way down the list.

 Identify cyber threats.
-Look for threats that could harm your organization.
+Look for threats that could harm the organization.
 Start with “bad actors” who might exploit vulnerabilities, where the threats might be hackers, malware, man-in-the-middle attacks, and so forth.
 Also include other threats such as natural disasters, negligent or malicious employees, and third-party vendors.
-After you identify cyber threats, you’ll also need to assess their potential impact.
+After identifying cyber threats, you’ll also need to assess their potential impact.

 Analyze and implement security controls.
-Determine which security controls are already in place and whether they’re working effectively to reduce risk.
-Security controls could be technical controls (hardware, software, encryption, intrusion detection mechanisms, multi-factor authentication, automatic updates, continuous leak data detection) and nontechnical controls (security policies, physical mechanisms like locks or keycard access, and so forth).
-Then classify and categorize your controls as either preventative (which attempt to stop attacks before they happen) or detective (work to discover when and how an attack has occurred).
+Determine which security controls are already in place and whether they’re working effectively to reduce these risks.
+Security controls could be technical controls (hardware, software, encryption, intrusion detection mechanisms, multi-factor authentication, automatic updates, continuous leak data detection) and nontechnical controls (security policies or physical mechanisms like locks or keycard access.)
+Then, classify and categorize the controls as preventative (which attempts to stop attacks before they happen) or detective (which work to discover when and how an attack occurred.)

 Prioritize risks.
-Prioritize your risks based on the cost of prevention versus information value.
-This will help the organization decide what actions to take to reduce cyber risks, including the possibility of taking no action at all because the cost isn’t worth the effort.
+Prioritize risks based on the cost of prevention versus information value.
+This will help the organization decide what actions to take to reduce cyber risks, including the possibility of taking no action because the cost isn’t worth the effort.

 One possible priority scale:

 Document results.
-Develop a risk assessment report to help make decisions about budget, policies and procedures.
-In this report, describe the risk, vulnerabilities and value for each threat, and the impact and likelihood of occurrence and control recommendations.
+Develop a risk assessment report to help make decisions about budget, policies, and procedures.
+This report describes the risk, vulnerabilities, and value for each threat, and the impact and likelihood of occurrence and control recommendations.

 Once you’ve completed a cybersecurity risk assessment and documented the findings, it’s time to turn them into a cybersecurity risk management strategy that is reflected in your comprehensive cybersecurity risk management program.